Nick Gordon Player Props: Twins vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is sixth in MLB with a collective 10 strikeouts per nine innings.
+- The Astros pitching staff ranks seventh in the league with a collective 9.6 strikeouts per nine innings.

-- The Astros have the 11th-ranked team ERA across all league pitching staffs (3.77).
+- The Astros have the 13th-ranked team ERA across all MLB pitching staffs (4.38).

-- The Astros rank 14th in baseball in home runs surrendered (eight total, one per game).
+- The Astros rank 15th in baseball in home runs surrendered (10 total, 1.1 per game).

-- Garcia (0-1) takes the mound for the Astros to make his second start this season.
+- The Astros will send Brown (0-0) to make his second start of the season.

-- In his last time out on Sunday, the right-hander threw five innings against the Chicago White Sox, allowing three earned runs while surrendering seven hits.
+- In his last appearance on Tuesday, the right-hander threw 4 2/3 innings against the Detroit Tigers, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.